RubberDuckEng/pangram/README.md

 * Buttons should be more tactile (material splash, etc.)
 * Should look different on tablet vs. phone.
 * Needs a text field for when using a keyboard.
 (Hexegons should still press when typing from keyboard?)
+* Error messages are too far away from the keys on desktop.

 ## Features
 * Social, High-score, share link.  "beat your friend"